CIA slams CNN's 'misguided' and 'simply false' reporting on alleged CIA spy's extraction from Kremlin

 CNN did not immediately reply to Fox News' request for comment.
 Numerous other news organizations, including Vox, The Hill, and the Guardian, picked up CNN's original story uncritically.

-The developments led to speculation as to who had leaked the information to CNN -- especially in light of previous anti-Trump leaks that found their way to the organization -- and led commentators to again fault the accuracy of CNN's initial reporting.
+The developments led to speculation as to who had leaked the information to CNN -- especially in light of previous anti-Trump leaks that found their way from the intelligence community to CNN's airwaves -- and led commentators to again fault the accuracy of CNN's initial reporting.

 CLICK HERE TO GET THE FOX NEWS APP